henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/system-block-diagram.md

 ## Technology Requirements

 ### Frontend / Client-side
 The frontend uses a Next.js framework (TypeScript) hosted with Firebase.
-The UI is styled using TailwindCSS, ShadCN (pre-built UIs), and FramerMotion (smooth animation).
-The word bank will have appropriate buttons that will look like ARASAAC and CoughDrop, two widely accepted AAC Keyboard variations.
+The UI is styled using TailwindCSS, and FramerMotion (smooth animation).
+The word bank will have appropriate buttons that will look like ARASAAC, a widely accepted AAC Keyboard variations.

 ### Backend / Server-Side

 The backend uses Firebase for cloud functions and data storage.
 Firebase cloud functions are used to handle game logic, while a Cloud Firestore NoSQL database securely stores user data and game material (stories and questions).
-Firebase also facilitates user authentication for joining the room with the correct code.
+Firebase also facilitates user authentication for joining the room with the correct QR code.